-You can use the TERMITE right out of the box, but like other tools it requires maintenance.
+Your TERMITE will also be very useful on end grain work outside.
+Try it on facing cuts and pommels.
+You'll be pleasantly surprised at how clean it cuts.
+Cutting action for pommels is much the same as for hollowing.
+Rotate the tool at about 15 degrees and push it across the grain.
+Note: The clean cut is caused because little or no heel pressure is used.
+This prevents crushing or tearing of the wood as is found with other tools.
+Don't be afraid to use the TERMITE for finishing cuts on the bottom of board grain bowls or to face platters if you can reach with it.
+It will do a better job than most other tools you've ever used.
+Sharpening You can use the TERMITE right out of the box, but like other tools it requires maintenance.
 It is for this purpose that we have supplied you with a mounted point and a grinding block.
-You will also need a router.
-NO a drill press won't do unless you have one that puts out the required 16,000 - 30,000 RPM.
+You will also need a router (NO, a drill press won't do unless you have one that puts out the required 16 000 - 30 000 RPM).
 Remove the TERMITE bit from the handle with the 1/8" wrench supplied and mount it in the side of the grinding block.
-With the block as your guide, set the mounted point in your router to a height where the tip just protrudes up through the center of the TERMITE bit.
+With the block as your guide, set the mounted point in your router to a height where the tip just protrudes up through the centre of the TERMITE bit.
 Start the router and move the inside of the mounted TERMITE bit in small circles around the point to touch all sides until the tool is sharp.
 Keep the TERMITE cool by dipping it in water often.
 Do not grind the outside as this will destroy the desired geometry.

-A Word of Caution

-- 1. Do not plunge feed the TERMITE bit onto the mounted grinding point.
+A Word of Caution - 1.
+Do not plunge feed the TERMITE bit onto the mounted grinding point.
 It will destroy the point and/or produce a very rough finish on the TERMITE. - 2.
 Wear proper safety protection equipment when using or performing maintenance. - 3.
-If your mounted grinding point becomes dull or loaded, while rotating clean it with either sandpaper or a dressing stick available from your ONEWAY Dealer or at a good industrial supply house.
+If your mounted grinding point becomes dull or loaded, while rotating, clean it with either sandpaper or a dressing stick available at good industrial supply houses or from your ONEWAY dealer.